-Whether you’re moving to Fort Lauderdale, or simply stopping by for a vacation, you should make time to visit the unique bars in the area.
+Whether you’re living in Fort Lauderdale, or simply stopping by for a vacation, you should make time to visit the unique bars in the area.
 There’s no shortage of personality and variety in these watering holes.
-From the historic Elbo Room on the corner of Las Olas Boulevard to an axe-throwing bar called Chops and Hops in the trendy Flagler Village area, you’ll find plenty of Fort Lauderdale bars to keep you entertained.
+From the historic Elbo Room on the corner of Las Olas Boulevard to an axe-throwing bar called Chops and Hops in the trendy Flagler Village area, you’ll find plenty of cool bars in Fort Lauderdale to keep you entertained.
 Keep reading for the hottest spots that are just minutes away from your Flagler Village apartments.

 Your first stop should be Flagler Village